Warwolt/warwolt.github.io/_posts/2023-07-09-creating-an-equilateral-triangle.md

 We now have two circles, and can note that they're overlapping each other.

-When working with pen and paper, we can focus our eyes on where the circles are intersecting, and place the pen as close as possible the intersection and form a point there.
+When working with pen and paper, we can focus our eyes on where the circles are intersecting, and place the pen as close as possible to the intersection and form a point there.

 In the idealized case, we assume that we have *perfect* eye sight, and can place